alansley/XFileRenamer/README.md

 # XFileRenamer (Python 3)

 Shortens filenames to make them suitable for FTP-ing to an original Xbox (XFAT, 42 char limit).
-Or just shortens filenames.
+Or just shortens filenames and removes illegal characters.

 Can also optionally shorten or remove TOSEC / country codes from ROMs.